Elvis impersonator: Contemporaneous

+Posthumous

+Only after Elvis' death on August 16, 1977, did impersonating Elvis start to become popular in the mainstream.
+The large growth in Elvis impersonators seems tightly linked with his ever-growing iconic status.

-American protest singer Phil Ochs appeared in concert in March 1970 at Carnegie Hall wearing a 1950s Elvis-style gold lamé suit, made for him by Presley's costumer Nudie Cohen.
+American protest singer Phil Ochs appeared in concert in March 1970 at Carnegie Hall wearing a 1950s Elvis-style gold lamé suit, made for him by Presley's costumer Nudie Cohn.
 His performance may be considered the first significant Elvis impersonation.
 Jeremy Spencer of British blues-rock band Fleetwood Mac became known for his high-energy Elvis tribute performances during his tenure with the band.
 Spencer would perform as Elvis (often in a gold lamé suit) as the main part of a mini-set in which he also did other impersonations of figures such as Buddy Holly and slide guitarist Elmore James.

 In the mid-1970s, Andy Kaufman made an Elvis impersonation part of his act.
-He is considered to be one of the first notable Elvis impersonators and even Presley himself supposedly said that Kaufman was his favorite impersonator.
+He is considered to be one of the first notable Elvis impersonators and even Presley himself allegedly said that Kaufman was his favorite impersonator.
 In his act, Kaufman would precede with several failed impersonations before unexpectedly launching into a skilled impersonation of Elvis Presley.
 As Kaufman gained fame, the impersonation was used less and less.

+Myth

-According to a popular myth, Presley himself entered an Elvis lookalike contest at a local restaurant shortly before his death, and came in third place.
-This fabricated myth was featured as a news item in the Weekly World News, and has been misunderstood to be factual by people who do not realize that the Weekly World News is well known to publish outlandish and often unbelievable articles.
-This joke may have its origins in Charlie Chaplin, who once did enter a lookalike contest and is often reported to have also placed third, although Chaplin's actual ranking in the contest is not known.
+In 2005, Weekly World News alleged that Presley himself entered an Elvis lookalike contest at a local restaurant shortly before his death and came in third place.
+This claim is unfounded.
+The joke may have its origins in a similar myth about Charlie Chaplin entering such a contest, which too has been disproved.

-Types of Elvis impersonators
+Types of impersonators

 There are many different types of Elvis impersonators and Elvis tribute artists.
 Most fall under the following categories: